 How to Build an iOS App with Next.js in 2025

-Transform your Next.js web app into a native iOS application using Capacitor.
-This comprehensive guide covers everything from initial setup to publishing on the App Store.
+Turn your Next.js web app into a native iOS application using Capacitor.
+This step-by-step guide covers everything from initial setup to publishing on the App Store.

 📋 Prerequisites